 His recovery required a liquid diet for 2 weeks and soft foods for another week or two.
 After a month he was allowed to eat normally.
 My husband was already thin and stuck to a vegan diet.
 After those 2 weeks of liquids (soups and smoothies) he lost 20 pounds and some muscle mass.
 Since then, he’s gained some back but not much and he still vomits here and there.
 I’m still monitoring him but I’m just grateful he’s alive and functioning well.
 You would think that I would have lost some weight during this time.
 However, the stress of his surgery, his mother coming to visit to help me take care of him and preparing liquid meals while still working full-time caused me to eat more and exercise was non-existent to say the least.

 Work was absolutely crazy at this time and I was studying diligently to acquire a certification that was hard for many people to attain.
 Some coworkers were studying for years to take this test and were too scared to schedule their exam.
 I was studying for 3 months and took the plunge.
 With everything going on I failed the exam by 1 point the first time.
 I was determined to get this certification by the end of the year so I took some time to regroup and prepare to try again.
 The exam stipulates that if you fail you have to wait 3 months to retest.
 I studied day and night for the entire 3 months.
 Thankfully, I past the exam the second time around.
 In addition to this exam I had to recertify as a Notary Public and this requires taking a test as well.
-I was able to study in a shorter amount of time and past that exam too.
+I was able to study in a shorter amount of time and passed that exam too.

 My family mostly lives in Florida and Hurricane Maria was about to hit their area.
 Several family member evacuated and came to stay with us for a while.
 My mother and mother-in-law both evacuated to a shelter.
 Their homes had very little damage and they got through it ok but I was so worried.